Equitable Learning FAQs

 If you have Equitable Assessment Arrangement for 'Extensions', your Learning Plan is the only evidence you need to provide.
 You may need to fill out a form if your School requires it, but you do not need to provide a medical certificate or any additional evidence.

 If it is your first extension, you do not need to apply for special consideration.
-Direct your teacher/academic to your Equitable Learning Plan where this is clearly stated.
+Direct your teacher to your Equitable Learning Plan where this is clearly stated.
 If you aren’t able to implement your extension request, contact ELS for assistance.

 If you require a second extension, you will need to apply for special consideration

 Yes.
 They apply to exams, in-class and online tests, and practical based assessments.
+If you or your teacher are unsure how to apply your assessment adjustments, please contact ELS for clarification.

 There are a range of technologies available to assist you with your studies.
+When you register with Equitable Learning Services we can:

 • Discuss which technologies are most suitable for you